boram/trejo/README.md

 # Trejo

-Trejo provides `nav_item` helper to render navigation links.
-An `active` class is applied to the link when the requested path matches the link url.
+Trejo provides view helpers and utilities for common UI needs in Rails apps.

 ## Installation

-Add it to your Gemfile and run the `bundle` command to install it.
+Add it to the Gemfile and run `bundle`.

  ```ruby
  gem 'trejo'